 Every exit is an entrance into something new, something amazing that your soul has been crying out for, for a very long time.

-Often when it happens it can completely fee like the metaphorical rug is being pulled from under us.
-Sometimes in life no matter how hard we try, do our best or persist the situation just isn’t right for you.
+Often when it happens it can completely feel like the metaphorical rug is being pulled from under us.
+Sometimes in life no matter how hard we try, do our best, or persist the situation just isn’t right for us.

 If you find yourself in a situation that suddenly changes on you, here are some very helpful and important things to do that will help you to bounce back faster and with less resistance.

-Firstly, accept the situation for what it is – this doesn’t mean you stop yourself from feeling all the feels that come with painful endings- anger, hurt, frustration, sadness, rage etc. In fact I really encourage you to actually sit down with your feelings and process them, allow yourself the space to feel the range of emotions your going through.
-Often a lot of shock comes with an ending so this can take some time.
+Firstly, accept the situation for what it is – this doesn’t mean you stop yourself from feeling all the feels that come with painful endings- anger, hurt, frustration, sadness, rage, etc. In fact, I really encourage you to actually sit down with your feelings and process them, allow yourself the space to feel the range of emotions you’re going through.
+Often a lot of shocks come with an ending so this can take some time.